Clap for the Wolfman

 "Clap for the Wolfman" is a song written by Burton Cummings, Bill Wallace, and Kurt Winter performed by their band, the Guess Who.
 The song appeared on their 1974 album, Road Food.

 The song was ranked #84 on Billboard magazine's Top Hot 100 songs of 1974.

 Background

-The song is an homage to Wolfman Jack, who is featured talking in his typical on-air DJ voice several times on the recording, including echoing Steve Miller's "pompatus of love" remark from his own contemporary hit The Joker.
-Wolfman Jack performed the song with the Guess Who in "The Midnight Special" and even in some live dates with the group.
+The song is an homage to Wolfman Jack, who is featured talking in his typical on-air DJ voice several times on the recording, including echoing Steve Miller's "pompatus of love" remark (misheard lyric of "the puppetutes of love" in The Medallions' 1954 song "The Letter") from his own contemporary hit "The Joker".
+Wolfman Jack performed the song with the Guess Who in The Midnight Special and even in some live dates with the group.
 On other occasions Burton Cummings would impersonate Wolfman Jack's voice.

 Chart history

 It reached #4 in Canada and #6 on the Billboard Hot 100 in 1974.
 It also reached the top 20 in the Netherlands, Belgium and South Africa.